 - Do so fully and fairly.

 - Use their best efforts to provide an outcome that either resolves the complaint or satisfies the client.

 - Make any compensatory offer which is felt appropriate.

 - Where appropriate agree with the client a plan to take the matter forward.

 - Advise the client when it may be appropriate to seek independent legal advice.

 - Advise a Director if any possible negligence issue arises.

-The Legal Ombudsman can investigate complaints up to six years from the date of when the problem occurred, or within three years of when someone should have found out about the problem.
-However, if we send you a final written response to your complaint within eight weeks of receiving it, the time limit for you to refer the matter to the Legal Ombudsman would be six months from the date of the final response.
+If we send you a final written response to your complaint within eight weeks of receiving it, the time limit for you to refer the matter to the Legal Ombudsman would be 6 months from the date of the final response letter.

 If you would like more information about the Legal Ombudsman, their contact details are as follows: